Squizzy/NHK-World-XML-to-XMLTV/README.md

+# Conversion of NHK's EPG in JSON to XMLTV - v1.2

+Python version (under Python folder above)
+* Only file "CreateNHKXMLTV.py" is needed (+ Python on the machine on which it is run of course)
+* Requires Python 3.x
+* Runs on Windows, MacOS, Linux

+# Background info
-# NHK-World-XML-to-XMLTV
+NHK-World-XML-to-XMLTV
-creating XMLTV file from XML of NHK World
+* creating XMLTV file from XML of NHK World

 Source info.txt
 *  path to the original info, and tools